Corporate VPN Benefits (2026): Zero Trust, AI-Threat Protection & Compliance

 Do corporate VPNs still matter with Zero Trust?

 Yes.
-Many organisations still need private, encrypted access to internal networks and legacy apps — but access should be identity‑bound and segmented.
+Many organisations still need private, encrypted access to internal networks and legacy apps, but the strongest 2026 model binds that access to identity, device posture, and scoped routes rather than broad trust after login.

 Not by default.
 Full tunnelling often hurts SaaS, voice, and video.
-Use split tunnelling so only internal routes and sensitive destinations go through the VPN.
+Split tunnelling is usually the better business answer when only internal routes and sensitive systems truly need the protected tunnel.